Here is a bash script I have written which automates submissions to daily tournaments from home machines, without using Compute

 #!/bin/bash

-# both `daily` and `weekly` scripts must be present in the same directory as this script (cronrun).
+# Both `daily` and `weekly` scripts must be present in the same directory.

-# Activate only once, verify with crontab -l, deactivate with crontab -r.
+# Activate only once, verify with `crontab -l`, cancel with `crontab -r`.

-# Make sure that your computer and internet connection are on at the specified target time (13:30 UTC).
+# Your computer and internet connection must be on at the local target time.

 FIRSTDAY=Tue